 - a.
 The starting procedure shall be as follows: - Crews shall be at their start positions (and in the case of a running start, nominated runners shall be at the running start line) and under the control of the Starter three minutes before the race time. - The starter will call "Three Minutes" when there are 3 minutes to the start. - If a sports presenter or commentator is available, then crews are introduced to the spectators, once the introductions are complete the crews return to their start positions. - The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - When there is one minute to the start, the Starter shall say "One minute!".
 At this time all boats shall be ready on the water. - At 30 seconds to the start, the starter shall say "Get Ready".
-The Starter may start the race at any time after this to allow for waves and any other factors. - The Starter will raise the start flag.
+The Starter may start the race at any time after this to allow for waves and any other factors. - The Starter will first say "Attention" and then after a clear pause will slowly and deliberately raise the red flag.
 There shall be no Roll Call.
-If music is being played, it shall stop. - At the Start time, the Starter shall give the signal to start by standing clearly visible and dropping in one downward motion the raised start flag, simultaneously sounding a hooter in one long blast. - b.
+If music is being played, it shall stop. - At the Start time, the Starter shall give the signal to start by standing clearly visible and dropping in one downward motion the raised red flag, simultaneously saying "Go" or sounding a hooter in one long blast. - b.
 The official start of the race will be the moment the flag starts to be dropped.